zhengmh2023/Novel-BlackJack-Agents/README.md

 Detailed plots and explanations are available in `report.pdf`.

----

 ## License

 This project is intended to be open-sourced under the **MIT License**.
-(You may add a `LICENSE` file to activate the license officially.)

----

 ## Academic Honesty Notice

 This project was originally developed for the **ShanghaiTech University CS181 Artificial Intelligence** course.
 Please **do not submit this code** as your own coursework.

----

 ## Authors